Amelia Earhart Returns is the female acoustic duo of Linda “shibes” Schaible and Kristen Hart based out of Houston, TX.

 Seco Sessions is her story of transformation and song craft evolution.
 “I was at a crossroads with my songwriting.
 I had been pursuing writing and pitching to others, and then realized my songs weren’t my songs.
 They were about things that didn’t really help me understand much about myself or my place here.
 I took a step back and made a single decision that changed everything for me.
 I sent an email to BMI Songwriter of The Year Susan Gibson and asked for her help.
 That decision started a chain reaction and got me here.”

-“When I look back, music has been one of my biggest joys, from sitting in the basement of the Laurel Theater with Gillian Welch & David Rawlings talking about songwriting to sharing the stage as Amelia Earhart Returns with folks like Caroline Aiken, Norman & Nancy Blake, The Nields, disappear fear, Guy & Evan Carawan, Tim & Molly O’Brien, Stacey Earle & Mark Stuart, Mindy Smith and Louise Mosrie.
+“When I look back, music has been one of my biggest joys, from sitting in the basement of the Laurel Theater with Gillian Welch & David Rawlings talking about songwriting to sharing the stage as Amelia Earhart Returns with folks like Caroline Aiken, Norman & Nancy Blake, The Nields, disappear fear, Evan & the legendary Guy Carawan, Tim & Molly O’Brien, Stacey Earle & Mark Stuart, Mindy Smith and Louise Mosrie.
 I’m glad I found my way back.”